Element Skateboards

 Element Skateboards is an American skateboard company, founded in 1992 by Johnny Schillereff, that manufactures skateboard decks, trucks, wheels, griptape, wax, apparel, and footwear.
 In 2014, Element created and moved to The Branch, a creative space in Costa Mesa, California.
-In 2018 Element was acquired by Boardriders, Inc. and has headquartered Huntington Beach, U.S. and Saint-Jean-de-Luz, France.
+In 2018 Element was acquired by Boardriders, Inc. and has headquarters in Huntington Beach, U.S., and Saint-Jean-de-Luz, France.

 On February 2, 2025, Liberated Brands, which operated Element retail stores and licensed the brand, filed for Chapter 11 bankruptcy protection, listing assets and liabilities between $100 million and $500 million.
 The company announced the closure of all Element stores, with liquidation sales beginning a week before the bankruptcy.

 Stores

 The flagship store is based in Paris, other stores are located in Hossegor, Lyon, Toulouse and Pau (France).